flightstats/hub/README.md

 If no items were submitted during that time, 'uris' is an empty array.
-If the time requested is the current minute, 'uri's will reflect all of the items inserted within the minute so far, and will change as other items are inserted.
+If the time requested is the current minute, 'uri's will reflect all of the items inserted within the minute so far, and will increase as other items are inserted.

 ### time resolution